20 products under $20 to help organize your closet | CNN Underscored

 Whitmor Double Closet Rod ($17.99; amazon.com)

 Of this closet extending rod, Driskill simply says, “It will double your hanging space.”
-It hangs over any standard sized closet rod and requires no installation other than literally hanging it on the rod like a hanger.
+It hangs over any standard-size closet rod and requires no installation other than literally hanging it on the rod like a hanger.

 Lynk Vela Shelf Dividers, 2-Pack ($10.34; amazon.com)